Sum of Measures 1—5 (Total Package)

-(i) April 7, The World Bank’s Regional Vice-Presidency of the East Asia and Pacific Region approved USD18 million for the Lao PDR to help the country respond to the COVID-19 pandemic.
+(i) 7 April 2020, The World Bank’s Regional Vice-Presidency of the East Asia and Pacific Region approved USD18 million for the Lao PDR to help the country respond to the COVID-19 pandemic.
 The Lao PDR COVID-19 Response Project supports preparedness and emergency response activities, including infection prevention and control, case detection and contact tracing, case management and risk communication.
-It also supports the upgrade of surveillance capacity and the skills of health-care workers; (ii) May, USD1 million under the United Nations (UN) COVID-19 Response and Recovery Multi-Partner Trust Fund (COVID-19 MPTF); (iii) May 20, The United States through the US Agency for International Development will provide health assistance amounting to USD4.4 million; (iv) May 22, The United States has committed an additional USD3.17 million in new funding support, provided through the U.S. Centers for Disease Control and Prevention (USCDC), for prevention, preparedness, and response activities in response to COVID-19 in Lao PDR; (v) June 5, The Japanese government has provided grant aid worth over LAK123 billion (JPY1.5 billion) for the purchase of medical equipment to support Lao PDRs’ efforts to cope with a further outbreak of COVID-19.
-An Exchange of Notes for the grant aid project entitled “Economic and Social Development Progamme” was signed at the Ministry of Foreign Affairs in Vientiane; (vi) August 20, The European Union has provided EUR2.5 million for Lao PDR under the Civil Society Action to Prevent and Mitigate COVID-19 project; (vii) As of September 16, Germany will provide about EUR1.7 million through an International Labour Organization (ILO) program to help the garment workers affected by the COVID-19 pandemic; (viii) 22 October 2020, USD40 million under Micro, Small, and Medium Enterprise Access to Finance Emergency Support and Recovery Project (Terms: Maturity = 30 years, Grace = 5 years); (ix) No amount/estimate: 14 November 2020, Cambodia decided to provide two million face masks and other medical supplies to Lao PDR.
+It also supports the upgrade of surveillance capacity and the skills of health-care workers; (ii) May 2020, USD1 million under the United Nations (UN) COVID-19 Response and Recovery Multi-Partner Trust Fund (COVID-19 MPTF); (iii) 20 May 2020, The United States through the US Agency for International Development will provide health assistance amounting to USD4.4 million; (iv) 22 May 2020, The United States has committed an additional USD3.17 million in new funding support, provided through the U.S. Centers for Disease Control and Prevention (USCDC), for prevention, preparedness, and response activities in response to COVID-19 in Lao PDR; (v) 5 June 2020, The Japanese government has provided grant aid worth over LAK123 billion (JPY1.5 billion) for the purchase of medical equipment to support Lao PDRs’ efforts to cope with a further outbreak of COVID-19.
+An Exchange of Notes for the grant aid project entitled “Economic and Social Development Programme” was signed at the Ministry of Foreign Affairs in Vientiane; (vi) 20 August 2020, The European Union has provided EUR2.5 million for Lao PDR under the Civil Society Action to Prevent and Mitigate COVID-19 project; (vii) As of 16 September 2020, Germany will provide about EUR1.7 million through an International Labour Organization (ILO) program to help the garment workers affected by the COVID-19 pandemic; (viii) 22 October 2020, USD40 million under Micro, Small, and Medium Enterprise Access to Finance Emergency Support and Recovery Project (Terms: Maturity = 30 years, Grace = 5 years); (ix) No amount/estimate: 14 November 2020, Cambodia decided to provide two million face masks and other medical supplies to Lao PDR.

 |09 - International Assistance Provided|